tytydraco/yessleep/out/My_best_friend_Mattys_went_missing_just_as_I_am_dealing_with_a_serious_mold_problem.md

 I was busy reheating the coffee.
 I didn’t like lukewarm coffee.
 I poured the coffees from their cups into my new Michelangelo sauce pot.
 I then added all the chocolate covered nuts and espresso beans.
 Then I turned up the heat.

 Behind my back Jen said, “David.
 Where the fuck is Matty?
 People don’t just disappear.
-I mean Matty disappears sometimes but not disappears.
+I mean Matty disappears sometimes, but not *disappears* disappears.
 He’s just slow to respond to texts.
-And voice calls.”
+And voice mails.”

 This was rough.
 I loved Jen.
 Like a sister.
 Since freshman year.
-That’s when I met her and Matty and we all became friends.
-Except her and Matty.
+That’s when I had met her and Matty, and Monica and Joey and we all had became best friends for life.
+But Jen and Matty?
 It was more than just friends.
-It was fire.
+It was *fire*.

 Anyhow, time for that last cup of coffee.
 Got to make it count.
 The trick was reheating the coffee and dark chocolate covered almonds and espresso beans to the proper temperature before transferring the chocolate infused brew into proper coffee mugs.
 The ones on my kitchen counter sported Humphrey Bogart and Lauren Bacall images all over them.
 When the chocolate had fully melted into the coffee, I slowly began stirring the sugary caffeinated concoction with a steel chopstick.
 Joe began to imitate my life; boil, boil, toil and trouble.
 I lowered the flame to a faint blue simmer while continuing to stir clockwise.
 I looked down at Matty’s hastily abandoned sneaker.
 There was more mold and mildew on it then the last time I had glanced.
 I looked down at my own feet.
 They seemed fine.
 Matty’s shoe looked pretty expensive and not to have seen very much mileage.